-Manifest is committed to adding value for our clients by incorporating ESG factors into its stewardship decision-support services.
-The Manifest Say on Sustainability service has been designed to enable investors to integrate their ESG and Stewardship strategies at AGM time.
+Minerva is committed to adding value for our clients by incorporating ESG factors into its stewardship decision-support services.
+Our Say on Sustainability service enables investors to integrate their ESG and Stewardship strategies at AGM time.

 ESG & Sustainability Governance